etzelm/consistent-graph-store-api/README.md

 that exist in the system at the time of observation.
 This way each server host in a partition can store the same subset of graphs assigned to that partition, providing a measurable amount of fault-tolerance to the user if one of those hosts happens to crash or experience a network partition.

-Scalability is achieved by allowing for the user to change the system environment by adding or removing server hosts based on their needs using API calls which then have our distributed system software automatically reshuffle our partitioning and graph distribution across all active server hosts to attain maximum fault-tolerance and minimize access latency.
+    Scalability is achieved by allowing for the user to change the system environment by adding or removing server hosts, based on their needs, using API calls which then have our distributed system software automatically reshuffle our partitioning and graph distribution across all active server hosts to attain maximum fault-tolerance and minimize access latency.
 To ensure strong consistency among server hosts in a partition that stores the same subset of